wynnucodesthings/WelcMessage/README.md

-# WelcMessage
+# Introduction:
-A minecraft welcommer plugin
+This plugin was made to test on velocity and paper servers and it was basically my first ever plugin on minecraft.

+## purpose:
-- Welcomes the user to the server which has this plugin
+Welcomes the user to the server which has this plugin.